MattLynchPCO/LawmakerPlaywright/README.md

 * It would probably be much easier to write tests if you are able to tweak the corresponding dev code as necessary, e.g. to fix lack of labels or to make sure actions do something definite when they complete that can easily be picked up by the tests.
 Doing the tests completely in isolation can be frustrating at times.
 * From my experience in Katalon and now Playwright, I definitely think the best approach is build a library of helper functions/classes and then build tests from that.
 Adapting the Page Object Model suggested by Playwright seems a good approach and is similar to what I had started to do with Katalon (You can see the Katalon classes here - https://legi-project.teratext.leidos.com.au/bitbucket/projects/LDAP/repos/test-automation/browse/Keywords/lawmaker).
 Taking this approach means that in many cases updating the helper classes to reflect changes in the UI will be sufficient to ensure existing tests continue to pass.
 * Good Lawmaker tests will probably involve mixing front-end testing with some api testing to make sure PDR is functioning appropriately.
 Might also want to use some direct Rest API calls in tests to short-circuit some of the setup required for tests.
+* With the PDF tests, there is still effort required to keep on top of whether you are testing the right version of the PDF and then managing the process of updating the base PDF version when a new Lawmaker version has been deployed.
+There might be something to be done in terms of labelling the test docs with a version number so you can always identify what you're testing against.